Pelvic Prolapse Doctor in North Jersey

 A woman's body undergoes many changes throughout life, especially during and after pregnancy.
 Pelvic organ prolapse is common, but it can lead to symptoms that cause pain and discomfort.
 Dr. Ali Ghomi is a pelvic health specialist who understands women may need specialized care to restore their quality of life.

 Dr. Ghomi is board certified in obstetrics and gynecology as well as pelvic medicine and reconstructive surgery.
 Dr. Ghomi provides comprehensive care for women experiencing symptoms of pelvic organ prolapse at his urogynecology office in North Jersey.
-Schedule your appointment today by calling our urogynecology office or requesting an appointment online.
+To schedule a consultation with pelvic prolapse specialist Dr. Ghomi, please call (862) 657-3150 or request an appointment through our secure online form.

 Experiencing pelvic organ prolapse can be challenging — it can interfere with your activities, intrude on your personal life, and be just plain uncomfortable.